singaltanmay/cineast-wiki/Home.md

 - Luca Rossetto, Ivan Giangreco, Silvan Heller, Claudiu Tănase, and Heiko Schuldt (2016): Searching in Video Collections using Sketches and Sample Images - The Cineast System.
 Proceedings of the 22nd International Conference on Multimedia Modeling (MMM 2016).
 Miami, FL, USA. (http://dx.doi.org/10.1007/978-3-319-27674-8_30)

-Cineast is being developed in the course of the iMotion project (http://imotion-project.eu) at the Databases and Information Systems Research Group (http://dbis.cs.unibas.ch) at the University of Basel, Switzerland.
+Cineast is part of the vitrivr stack (https://vitrivr.org) and is being developed at the Databases and Information Systems Research Group (http://dbis.cs.unibas.ch) at the University of Basel, Switzerland.
+Cineast has its roots in the iMotion project (http://imotion-project.eu).